Professor Anthony McHale

-With over 100 scientific publications and a number of granted patents (EU and USA), Professor McHale’s interests lie more in applied aspects of pharmacology and biomedical sciences in general.
+With over 140 scientific publications and a number of granted patents (EU and USA), Professor McHale’s interests lie in more applied aspects of pharmacology and biomedical sciences in general.

 Studies have involved characterisation of the effects of physical stimuli on living tissues and in particular, exploiting those effects for drug/gene delivery in the treatment of cancer and in aspects relating to tissue regeneration

 In the area of drug delivery and its application to the treatment of cancer Professor McHale is using ultrasound as a stimulus or trigger to enable more specific therapeutic approaches that circumvent many of the adverse effects associated with the use of conventional cancer chemotherapeutic drugs.

 This area has recently expanded to include a therapeutic aspect that is closely related to photodynamic therapy (PDT) where light is replaced by ultrasound as the stimulus and this is known as sonodynamic therapy (SDT).The latter offers the advantage over existing PDT-based approaches of being able to reach targets that are anatomically less accessible.

 In another aspect relating to the use of ultrasound he is examining the possibility of using microbubbles, together with ultrasound as a non-invasive means of triggering delivery of drugs and genes to specific sites in the body.
 Microbubbles are employed as ultrasound contrast agents in medicine and these can be ‘tuned’ to respond to ultrasound in a variety of ways.